Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Neon is a digital bank account with many great features.

 Neon has the same kind of features as PostFinance.
-However, they do not have traditional offices, so you have to do everything on the phone.
+However, they do not have traditional offices, so you must do everything on the phone.

 Neon’s account is entirely free, making it significantly better than PostFinance.
 On top of that, you can also pay abroad without currency conversion fees and do affordable international money transfers.
 So, you can save a lot of money with Neon over PostFinance.